fhamborg/newstsc/README.md

 double-blind requirements of ACL 2020.

 # Installation
-We use Anaconda for setting up all requirements.
-If you do not have it yet, follow Anaconda's [installation instructions](https://docs.anaconda.com/anaconda/install/) - it's easy :-) cope-tsa was tested on MacOS.
+To keep things easy, we use Anaconda for setting up all requirements.
+If you do not have it yet, follow Anaconda's [installation instructions](https://docs.anaconda.com/anaconda/install/). cope-tsa was tested on MacOS; other OS may work, too.
+Let us know :-)

 ## Core installation
 ```bash